-David Purdy has 30 years of industry experience in news, corporate and studio photography.
-He's worked at The Des Moines Register, Meredith Corporation and as a freelance photographer.
-His work has been featured in Newsweek, Esquire, USA Today and Sports Illustrated.
+David Purdy has 36 years of industry experience in news, corporate, and studio photography.
+He has worked at The Des Moines Register, Meredith Corporation and as a freelance photographer.
+His work has been featured in Newsweek, Esquire, GQ, USA Today, Sports Illustrated, and The New York Times, and on ESPN and Getty Images.

 In 2005, Purdy and The Sun Herald (Biloxi, MS) staff received the Gold Medal Pulitzer Prize for valorous and comprehensive coverage of Hurricane Katrina.
 Purdy's work from Hurricane Katrina was published in two books: Katrina 8 Hours That Changed the Mississippi Gulf Coast Forever and Katrina Before & After.

-Purdy has also received several photography awards from the Mississippi Press Association.
+Purdy has also received 22 years of photography awards from the Mississippi Press Association.

 "My background in photojournalism has been extremely rewarding," said Purdy.
 "DMACC is a place where I can share my professional experience with others and help them discover and refine their photographic talents."